 Extraterritorial income is the gross income of the taxpayer attributable to foreign trading gross receipts (defined below).
 The taxpayer reports all of its extraterritorial income on its tax return.
-It then uses Form 8873 to exclude its extraterritorial income that is qualifying foreign trade income.
+It then uses Form 8873 to calculate its exclusion from income for extraterritorial income that is qualifying foreign trade income.